Renter Relationships, Smart Screening, Property Prep, Maryland Property Management

 You May Need to Create a Custom Lease

 You need to know what you expect and need from your renters, especially if you're considering a non-standard leasing term.
-A typical lease requires you to outline how much is being paid in rent, the security deposit requirements, and terms for evicting a renter.
+A typical lease requires you to outline how much is being paid in rent, the security deposit requirements, and the terms for evicting a renter.
 Make sure to follow the law for each step, even with a custom lease.
 If you need assistance, you can always turn to the experts here at Renters Warehouse for guidance on writing a leasing agreement.

 Ensure that your future renter still meets your terms and requirements for things like: